Pastoral Care

 Signing In:

-Every visitor coming into Southfields Primary MUST report to the main reception and sign in where you will be given a visitors sticker and a lanyard.
+Every visitor coming into Southfields Primary MUST report to the main reception and sign in where you will be given a visitors sticker and a red lanyard.

 Behaviour: